Trusts for Married Couples

 • A Marital Trust refers to any trust that provides benefits for your surviving spouse after your death;

-• A Bypass Trust refers to any trust created to protect your children’s inheritance if your surviving spouse remarries by having your assets go directly to your heirs after your death — can be used to also provide benefits for your surviving spouse or to completely bypass them;
+• A Bypass Trust refers to any trust created to protect your children’s inheritance if your surviving spouse remarries by having some of your assets go directly to your heirs after your death, which can also be used to provide benefits to your surviving spouse;

-• A Qualified Terminable Interest Property (QTIP) trust is a single trust that provides benefits for your surviving spouse after your death and putting other assets directly in a trust that will go to your heirs after your spouse’s death — this protects your children’s inheritance if your surviving spouse cannot manage financial or remarries; and
+• A Qualified Terminable Interest Property (QTIP) trust is a single trust that provides benefits for your surviving spouse after your death while protecting some of your children’s inheritance if your surviving spouse remarries, and has assets remaining after your spouse’s death go directly to your heirs; and

 • A Credit Shelter Trust refers to any irrevocable trust that is funded with your entire estate or a portion of it as outlined in the trust agreement and provides for your beneficiary and shelters them from creditors, lawsuits, and estate taxes up to a certain limit.